BhavyaLight/information-retrival-search-engine/README.md

 ### 1. Indexing

 - _Basic Indexing_
+The initial indexing was done by simple tokenization of text followed by conversion to lowercase.
+However, this included indexing of every word as it is.
+This meant different variants of a word would be considered different tokens and indexed likewise.
+However, this was not effecient because when a user searched for the term 'murder' he or she maybe talking about 'murderous' or 'murderly' etc. The basic indexing method limited our text search.

+- _Stemming Analysis_
-The initial indexing was done with Stemming Analysis.
+The search was able to improve with the help of Stemming Analysis.
 The text was first tokenised and converted to lowercase, also changing them to their root form.
+_Both the query and documents were stemmed_
 For example,
 ```python
 from whoosh.analysis import RegexTokenizer
 rext = RegexTokenizer()